 3. Securing Hybrid Identity (AD+ Cloud)

-It is very uncommon for the organization to operate with only one identity system.
-By the passing of year 2025, most environments are based on a combination of:
+It is very uncommon for an organization to operate with only one identity system.
+Most modern environments are based on a combination of:

 - On-Premises Active Directory